Police searching for soldier missing from Army base

 "He's done his part for his country," Maloney said.
 "And now, I guess we're asking his country for their help to find him."

-WTVD says Seemen served a tour of duty in Afghanistan in 2012.
+WTVD said Seemen served a tour of duty in Afghanistan in 2012.

 Two soldiers from Fort Bragg made news earlier this month when they got into a fight and one soldier shot the other to death, according to an Army official.
 Sgt.
 1st Class Leshikar, 33, had just returned from vacation with the fellow soldier when he allegedly went after him with a screwdriver before being shot and killed by that soldier, a senior defense official told ABC News.